Beatrixwmh/phase-3-project/README.md

 To evaluate whether a model is fitting for this project,both precision and recall scores should be maximised, but seeing that costs are likely higher for failing to recognize a churning customer compared to misidenitifying a staying customer as a churning one, I will be using recall as my main metric.

 ### The final model
 After experimenting with a few different models,I have found that random forests with the default metrics yield the best results, with the highest score in both precision and recall.
-Here are couple of images to vizualise its perfomrance on unseen data.
+Here are couple of images to vizualise its perfomrance on unseen data. <br>
 ![Confusion Matrix](conf.png)
 ![recall](recall.png) <br>
 As shown above, the false negative rate is still less than ideal, with the model only being able to identify roughly 76% of churning customers.
 Morever, it identifies staying customers almost perfectly, taking into account class imbalance, it is a 13% improvement on precision compared to an algorithm that assumes a customer will not churn 100% of the time.
 Therefore, while this model has much room for improvement, it is still not a bad model for prediction.